DWLL

-DWLL (94.7 FM), broadcasting as Mellow 94.7 is a radio station owned and operated by FBS Radio Network.
-The station's studio and transmitter are located at Unit 908, Paragon Plaza Building, EDSA, Mandaluyong.
-It broadcasts daily from 6:00 AM to 10:00 PM on terrestrial radio and 24/7 online.
+DWLL (94.7 FM), broadcasting as Mellow 94.7 BFM, is a radio station owned by FBS Radio Network and operated by Prage Management Corporation.
+Its studios and transmitter are located in Unit 908, Paragon Plaza Building, EDSA, Mandaluyong.

 History

-1973–2006: Mellow Touch 94.7
+1973–2006: Mellow Touch

-The station began its broadcast in 1973 (when the Philippines was under Martial Law) as WLL 94.7, or Mellow Touch 94.7, as the Philippines' pioneering easy listening/soft adult contemporary station that only relied on spinners and a newscaster in its programming.
-While most FM radio stations' format at the time was predominantly strident, Mellow Touch capitalized on a "more music, less talk" programming strategy.
-This formula proved to be successful as other radio stations followed suit after the fact.
+The station began its broadcast in 1973 as WLL 94.7 or Mellow Touch 94.7.
+It is the Philippines' pioneering easy-listening radio station that only relied on spinners and a newscaster in its programming.
+While most radio stations' format at that time was predominantly strident, Mellow Touch capitalized on a "more music, less talk" programming strategy.
+This formula proved successful as other radio stations followed suit after the fact.
 It has, since, established itself as the station for relaxing and feel-good music.

-At that time, their studios were located at the now-demolished Philippine Communications Center building (PHILCOMCEN) in Pasig City.
+At that time, their studios were located at the now-demolished Philippine Communications Center building (PHILCOMCEN) in Pasig.